SarahPendhari/TumorSense/README.md

 - `Dataset/`: Contains the dataset used for training and testing.
 - `TumorSense.ipynb`: A Jupyter notebooks detailing the SVM and LR training and image classification process.
-- `webapp/`: Front-end code for the user interface to upload and analyze images.
-- `docs/`: Documentation files providing insights into the project and its components.

 ## Usage
 To run the project: